xdmushui/partner-center-sdk/develop/confirm-customer-consent-customer-agreement.md

 ## Prerequisites

+- If you are using the Partner Center .NET SDK, version 1.14 or newer is required.
 - Credentials as described in [Partner Center authentication](./partner-center-authentication.md). *This scenario only supports App+User authentication.*
 - A customer identifier (**customer-tenant-id**).
 - The date when the customer accepted the Microsoft Customer Agreement.